RayTracing/raytracing.github.io/README.md

   - [Ray Tracing: The Next Week][web2]
   - [Ray Tracing: The Rest of Your Life][web3]

 These books have been formatted for both screen and print.
-For printed copies, or to create PDF versions, use the print function in your browser.
+For more information about printing your own copies, or on getting PDFs of the books, see [PRINTING.md][] for more information.

 Project Status